Published on 07 February 2023

 Who Can Be More Prone To Addiction?

-Any individual taking Zopiclone gets the potential for Zopiclone addiction.
-However, some risk factors that can increase your chances of becoming addicted to Zopiclone include:
+Any individual taking more than prescribed may get addicted to Zopiclone.
+However, the following risk factors can increase your chances of becoming addicted to Zopiclone include

 • A history of substance abuse